Claire Danes: Film

-Theater
+Theatre

 Danes got her start in New York City theater appearing in performances of Happiness, Punk Ballet, and Kids Onstage, for which she choreographed her own dance.
-In April, 2000, she appeared off Broadway in Eve Ensler's The Vagina Monologues.
+In April 2000, she appeared off Broadway in Eve Ensler's The Vagina Monologues.
 In November of that same year, she appeared as Emily Webb in a one-night-only staged reading of Thornton Wilder's Our Town at All Saints' Episcopal Church in Beverly Hills.
 The production was staged by Bess Armstrong, who had played the mother of Danes's character on My So-Called Life.

 In September 2005, Danes returned to New York's Performance Space 122, where she had performed as a child.
 She appeared in choreographer Tamar Rogoff's solo dance piece "Christina Olson: American Model", where she portrayed the subject of Andrew Wyeth's famous painting Christina's World.
 Olson suffered from muscular deterioration that left her weak and partially paralyzed.
 Danes was praised for her dance skills and acting in the project.

-In January, 2007, Danes performed in Performance Space 122's Edith and Jenny.
+In January 2007, Danes performed in Performance Space 122's Edith and Jenny.
 Later in 2007, Danes made her Broadway theatre debut as Eliza Doolittle in the Roundabout Theatre Company revival of George Bernard Shaw's Pygmalion, directed by David Grindley at the American Airlines Theatre.

-In January, 2012, Harvard University's Hasty Pudding Theatricals named Danes their 2012 Woman of the Year.
+In January 2012, Harvard University's Hasty Pudding Theatricals named Danes their 2012 Woman of the Year.

-In March, 2016, Danes performed in Dry Powder by Sarah Burgess at The Public Theater, starring alongside John Krasinski, Hank Azaria and Sanjit De Silva.
+In March 2016, Danes performed in Dry Powder by Sarah Burgess at The Public Theater, starring alongside John Krasinski, Hank Azaria and Sanjit De Silva.
 The play was directed by Thomas Kail.

 Other work

 In 1995, Danes was the main character of Soul Asylum's music video for the song "Just Like Anyone".

 In 1997, Danes wrote an introduction to Neil Gaiman's Death: The Time of Your Life.

 In 2012, Danes's audiobook recording of Margaret Atwood's The Handmaid's Tale was released at Audible.com.
 Her performance won the 2013 Audie Award for fiction.

-She hosted the 2013 Nobel Peace Prize Concert in Oslo.
+In 2013, she hosted the Nobel Peace Prize Concert in Oslo.

 In 2015, Danes was awarded a star on the Hollywood Walk of Fame.